 - Your body will often send you warning signs when it is beginning to feel stressed or pressured.
 Make a conscious effort to identify your personal warning signs.
 These might include for example: sickness (e.g., colds, head aches), niggling or reoccurring injuries, tiredness, difficulty sleeping, lack of concentration, and making silly mistakes.
 Once you have identified your warning signs, you can be more aware of what your body might need and capable of addressing these needs before they progress to something more sinister.

-- Regularly do a meditation that focuses on scanning through each body part and ‘listening’ to what it might need and how you could take better care of it (note: there is a free guided meditation that does this in the Freebies Library).
+- Regularly do a meditation that focuses on scanning through each body part and ‘listening’ to what it might need and how you could take better care of it (note: I have a free guided meditation that does this – click on the image below to access it).
 For example, perhaps you feel tightness and need some stretches, heaviness in the eyes and need an early night, stiffness and need a massage, or bloated and need to focus on better nutrition.
 Regularly taking time out to identify what your body might need ‘in the moment’ is a beneficial way to focus on your unique body and it’s needs.

 - Begin to keep a journal that tracks what you’re eating, how you’re moving, what self care you’re doing, and how you’re feeling.
 Look for patterns, identify what feels great and not so great, and make adjustments based on your findings.
 Rather than focusing on what you should be doing or not doing, keeping track of your personal experience and learning what your body desires can help you find your own unique formula to health and wellness.